AnietieGodswill/insta-scraper/README.md

 # insta-scraper

-A Instagram scraper written in Python that scrap (insta ID, Followers, Following, etc)
+This is a simple Instagram scraper tool, written in Python which scrap (insta ID, Followers, Following, External URL, etc)

 # How to install